SmartTensors/NTFk.jl/README.md

 The elements of tensor <img src="https://latex.codecogs.com/svg.latex?\Large&space;G" /> define how the features along each dimension (<img src="https://latex.codecogs.com/svg.latex?\Large&space;A_1,A_2,\ldots,A_n" />) are mixed to represent the original tensor <img src="https://latex.codecogs.com/svg.latex?\Large&space;X" />.

-The Tensor Decomposition is commonly performed using [Candecomp/Parafac (CP)](https://en.wikipedia.org/wiki/Tensor_rank_decomposition) or [Tucker](https://en.wikipedia.org/wiki/Tucker_decomposition) decomposition models.
+**NTFk** can perform Tensor Decomposition using [Candecomp/Parafac (CP)](https://en.wikipedia.org/wiki/Tensor_rank_decomposition) or [Tucker](https://en.wikipedia.org/wiki/Tucker_decomposition) decomposition models.

 Some of the decomposition models can theoretically lead to unique solutions under specific, albeit rarely satisfied, noiseless conditions.
 When these conditions are not satisfied, additional minimization constraints can assist the factorization.
 A popular approach is to add sparsity and nonnegative constraints.
 Sparsity constraints on the elements of G reduce the number of features and their mixing (by having as many zero entries as possible).
 Nonnegativity enforces parts-based representation of the original data which also allows the Tensor Decomposition results for <img src="https://latex.codecogs.com/svg.latex?\Large&space;G" /> and <img src="https://latex.codecogs.com/svg.latex?\Large&space;A_1,A_2,\ldots,A_n" /> to be easily interrelated [Cichocki et al, 2009](https://books.google.com/books?hl=en&lr=&id=KaxssMiWgswC&oi=fnd&pg=PR5&ots=Lta2adM6LV&sig=jNPDxjKlON1U3l46tZAYH92mvAE#v=onepage&q&f=false).

 ### Publications: